 A Facilitator Keeps Your Group on Track

-Support groups can run into any number of problems, but a good facilitator is your group’s best defense against them.
-It may take some effort to find this person in your group so be sure to get feedback from the group’s core members on the best person for the job.
-By choosing a meeting facilitator who can keep the group on topic and include every member in the discussion, your group can avoid problems like these:
+A good facilitator can set things up for success.
+It may take some effort to find this person, so get feedback from the group’s core members on the best person for the job.
+By choosing a facilitator who can keep the group on topic and include every member in the discussion, your group can stay on track.
+The facilitator assures:

 Finding New Members

-• Ask school staff and health care providers to send out periodic emails or post flyers.
+• Ask school staff and health care providers to share emails or post flyers.

-• Submit your group meetings to a community calendar or on radio broadcasts.
+• Submit your group meetings to community calendars and post information at your local library.

-• Encourage your current members to talk with friends about the value of the group.
+• Encourage current members to talk with friends about the value of the group.

 Sustaining a Virtual Support Group